allcrux/next_pageable/README.md

 # NextPageable

-An ActiveRecord concern for basic paging support of ActiveRecord relations.
+A minimalstic ActiveRecord concern for basic paging support of ActiveRecord relations avoiding extra count queries where not needed.

 ## Installation